CloudsDocker/cloudsdocker.github.io/source/_posts/2017-02-06-SSH-Cryptography.md

 - A cryptographic hash function is a special class of hash function that has certain properties which make it suitable for use in cryptography. **It is a mathematical algorithm that maps data of arbitrary size to a bit string of a fixed size** (a hash function) which is designed to also be **a one-way function**, that is, a function which is infeasible to invert.
 The only way to recreate the input data from an ideal cryptographic hash function's output is **to attempt a brute-force search** of possible inputs to see if they produce a match.
 -  Bruce Schneier has called one-way hash functions "the workhorses of modern cryptography".[1]
 The input data is often called the message, and the output (the hash value or hash) is often called the message digest or simply the `digest`.
 - in information-security contexts, cryptographic hash values are sometimes called (digital) fingerprints, checksums, or just hash values, even though all these terms stand for more general functions with rather different properties and purposes.
+- Another finalist from the NIST hash function competition, BLAKE, was optimized to produce BLAKE2 which is notable for being faster than SHA-3, SHA-2, SHA-1, or MD5, and is used in numerous applications and libraries.

 ## The ideal cryptographic hash function has five main properties:
 - it is deterministic so the same message always results in the same hash